ms-iot/content/en-US/win10/samples/NodejsCylon.md

 ### Get Serialport
-**Note:** Even though serialport is installed when Cylon is installed, you still need to get a version that:

-* Corresponds with the processor architecture of the device you are targeting (in this case ARM for Raspberry Pi 2 or 3).
+Even though serialport is installed when Cylon is installed, you still need to get a version that corresponds with the processor architecture of the device you are targeting (in this case ARM for Raspberry Pi 2 or 3).
-* Includes an [update](https://github.com/voodootikigod/node-serialport/pull/550) for serialport to work on Windows 10 IoT Core.

 Steps to get serialport: